 Let us begin with a consideration of fictionalism.
 The idea that mathematical objects do not exist, so that sentences like "1 + 1 = 2" are false, or at least not true, flies in the face of the way mathematicians view their subject matter.
 It also is inconsistent with psychological research indicating that there is a biological origin to at least arithmetic, an expression of the "deep structure" of human perception (Grace et al., 2023, 2024).
 Thus, one attempt to deal with this objection is Meinongianism, the view that mathematical theories produce true descriptions, but these objects do not exist, but there are still true mathematical statements.
 In more recent times, this position has been defended by, as he was then known, Richard Routley (Routley, 1980) and Graham Priest (Priest, 1983, 2003, 2005).
 The position holds that even sentences involving contradictory objects can be true.
 Thus, "the round square, is round and square," is true, but "the round square is triangular," is false.
-Balaguer objected to the Meinongian account, that "Fa" can be true, even if there is no object, then the sentences "Fa" is not true (Balaguer, 2009: p.
+Balaguer objected to the Meinongian account, that "Fa" can be true, even if there is no object denoted by "a," since in the standard account of truth, if there is no object, then the sentences "Fa" is not true (Balaguer, 2009: p.
 49).
 But this begs the question against Meinongianism.